jptrainor/jptrainor.github.io/_posts/2023/2023-05-21-ipv6-tunnel-network.md

 # IPv6 support on sub-LAN.

-The IPv6 tunnel router has it's own, separate, PPPoE internet connection.
-It also has it's own sub-network that I assign IPv4 172.168.1.0/24 to distinguish it from the prmary LAN.
+The IPv6 tunnel router has a PPPoE WAN connection with a public IPv4 address that is different than the GigaHub WAN's IPv4 address.
+It has a LAN sub-network that I assign IPv4 172.16.1.0/24 to distinguish it from the prmary LAN.

-This router runs the Hurricane Electric IPv6 tunnel.
-It runs it's own DHCP and DHCPv6 service for clients of its LAN.
-This is all part of the normal OpenWrt router configuration.
-Its clients get an IPv4 172.16.1.0/24 network address and the also get an IPv6 address on the IPv6 tunnels's IPv6 prefix.
-Clients on this sub-LAN all have IPv6 internet access via the router's IPv6 tunnel.
+This router runs the Hurricane Electric IPv6 tunnel, and it runs its own DHCP and DHCPv6 service for clients of its LAN (normal OpenWrt router configuration).
+LAN clients get an IPv4 172.16.1.0/24 address and an IPv6 address derived from the tunnel's IPv6 prefix.
+All clients of the tunnel router's LAN have both IPV4 and IPV6 access via the 6in4 tunnel.